PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

 not be registered, even if the feature is enabled.
 {{< /note >}}

-The Service Account Issuer Discovery feature enables federation of Kubernetes service account tokens issued by a cluster (the _identity provider_) with external systems (_relying parties_).
+The Service Account Issuer Discovery feature enables federation of PlaidCloud service account tokens issued by a cluster (the _identity provider_) with external systems (_relying parties_).

-When enabled, the Kubernetes API server provides an OpenID Provider Configuration document at `/.well-known/openid-configuration` and the associated JSON Web Key Set (JWKS) at `/openid/v1/jwks`.
+When enabled, the PlaidCloud API server provides an OpenID Provider Configuration document at `/.well-known/openid-configuration` and the associated JSON Web Key Set (JWKS) at `/openid/v1/jwks`.
 The OpenID Provider Configuration is sometimes referred to as the _discovery document_.